Independent Blues Awards Nominations-2019

 His latest album Cold November, released in 2018, earned nominations, rave reviews, and hit the top of the Blues charts!
 Working with Eddie Kramer brought his experience to a whole new level!
 “With an eye towards the future, he’ll be the one taking the blues there with him…Cold November is jaw-dropping in its maturity!” - Rock and Blues Muse.

-Four years later, surviving through a Global challenge the music industry faced during Covid 19, Spencer’s highly anticipated new album is set to release August 12th 2022.
+Four years later, surviving through a Global challenge the music industry faced during Covid 19, Spencer’s highly anticipated new album released on August 12th 2022.

 Preach to my Soul, Mackenzie’s third studio album, pushes the boundaries with his talent, passion, and an incredible team behind the album with Emmy Award Winner and Juno Nominated producer Ross Hayes-Citrullo and Juno award winner Steve Strongman special appearance on Paranoia Blues, and many more talented musicians all giving their incredible talent to this album.